dlion/domenicoluciani/_posts/2013-03-15-ostega-opencv-steganography.md

 ```

 As I said before this function accepts two parameters: an image and a message.
-it takes the width of the image and the length of the message.
+It takes the width of the image and the length of the message.

 **Pay attention, the image must be a bitmap, so only .bpm format is supported**